Adaptive Rate of Convergence of Thompson Sampling for Gaussian Process Optimization: Simulation Study

 \subsection{Function Structure}

-Although we have seen an exponential rate of decay, it is a difficult problem to characterize how quickly we start to see that rate of decay, since it depends on the structure of the underlying function.
-To observe how the decay rate actually changes in practice, we consider the simple example of the following one dimensional function, where $\beta$ acts as a scale weight.
+Although we have seen convergence, it is a difficult problem to characterize how quickly we start to see that rate of decay, since it depends on the structure of the underlying function as shown through Theorem \ref{thm:convergence}.
+To observe how the decay rate actually changes in practice, we consider a simple example with the following one-dimensional function,

-This is an unimodal function with a global maximum at $5$ and as we decrease the value of $\beta$ the function becomes more and more flat.
-Figure \ref{fig:flatfunc} shows this behavior across different value of $\beta$.
+This is a unimodal function with a global maximum at $5$ and as we decrease the value of $\beta$ the function becomes flatter ($\delta_{\epsilon}$ decreases).
+Figure \ref{fig:f_beta}(a) shows this behavior across different value of $\beta$.
 While trying to estimate the maximum of each of the above functions, we keep a constant error rate of $\sigma = 0.1$.
-In this setup, we observe the decay rate as shown in Figure \ref{fig:error_flatness}.
-Given, a fixed error rate $\sigma$, the rate slows down as the function becomes more and more flat.
+In this setup, we observe the decay rate as shown in Figure \ref{fig:f_beta}(b).
+For a fixed error rate $\sigma$, the rate of convergence slows down as the function becomes flatter as expected through Theorem \ref{thm:convergence}.